 Before figuring out "forward," figure out where you actually are.

 One thing.
-Not the urgent thing — the actual constraint.
+Not the urgent thing — the actual bottleneck.

 Make It Concrete